-In Unless, you can create two types of experiences: on-site and add-ons.
+In Unless, you can create two types of experiences: on-site and components.
 In this article, we'll walk you through the steps for setting up an on-site experience.
-As the name suggests, on-site personalizations allow you to make changes directly on the page.
+As the name suggests, on-site experiences allow you to make changes directly on the page.
 You can, for example, adjust the content, buttons, images, move or delete page elements, and more.

 Once you've selected "create new on-site" you will be led to the Settings page for this experience.
 Here you can give your experience a descriptive name and select who you would like to target by including or excluding audiences you've already created.
-This is also where you define whether you'd like to apply your experience to single, multiple, or all pages.
+This is also where you define whether you'd like to apply your experience to a single page, multiple, or all pages.

-If you aren’t sure which pages to start with, your homepage, landing pages, and checkout pages are always good choices.
-You can also take a look at your analytics data to find some more inspiration.
-If you're wondering what to personalize, headlines, images, the value proposition, and the call-to-action are a good place to start.
+If you aren’t sure which pages to start with, your homepage, landing pages, and checkout pages are all good options.
+You can also take a look at your analytics data to find some inspiration.
+If you're wondering what to change first: headlines, images, the value proposition, and the call-to-action are all good places with high potential impact.

 Here is a live example from our website: an experience we've set up on the homepage for logged-in users.
 The name, page, and audience have all been defined.

-Once you've adjusted the settings and clicked "save" you can select "open experience editor".
-Here the page you've defined will load within the Unless editor and you can start making changes.
+Once you've adjusted the settings and clicked "save", you have two options: you can either select "open experience editor" directly or visit the Testing tab first.
+(Check out our testing article to find out more about this.)
+Once you open the experience editor, the page you defined will load within the Unless editor and you can start making changes.

-The basic premise of personalization is that your visitors have different needs and expectations and with experiences, you can tailor your website to each of them.
+The basic premise of experiences is that your visitors have different needs and expectations and with Unless, you can tailor your website to each one of them.

-In this screenshot, you can see our WYSIWYG (what you see is what you get) editor as well as the side-panel on the right where you can set-up a micro A/B test, add custom code and more.
+In this screenshot, you can see our WYSIWYG (what you see is what you get) editor as well as the side-panel on the right where you can set-up a page goal, add custom code and more.
 Additionally, using the icons at the bottom, you can check how the page will appear on desktop, tablet, and mobile devices.

 Once your experience is ready, you can save your draft, publish, and go live.
+Make sure to check out the Priority tab where you can prioritize your experiences with a drag and drop mechanism.
 Keep in mind that it is good practice to preview your experiences and test the page(s) you changed.